Sarah Ladipo Manyika: Literary community

 Manyika works with a number of organizations that support and amplify young writers and female voices.
 She is President of the Hedgebrook Board of Directors and on the Advisory Council of 826 Valencia.
 She previously served on the Board of the Museum of the African Diaspora (MoAD) in San Francisco and partnered with MoAD to host an interview series, Conversations across the Dispora, featuring conversations with authors, artists, philanthropists, and scholars.
 She additionally hosted OZYs video series, Write, and was the magazine's Books Editor.
-She has also served as a judge for literary competitions, the Etisalat Prize for Literature in 2014, the Goldsmiths Prize in 2020, and the Aspen Words Literary Prize in 2021.
+She has also served as a judge for literary competitions – the Etisalat Prize for Literature in 2014, the Goldsmiths Prize in 2020, and the Aspen Words Literary Prize in 2021.

 Personal life

 She and her husband James Manyika married in Harare, Zimbabwe, in 1994.

-Honours and recognition
+Awards and honours

-In December 2022, Manyika was listed by New African magazine as one of the 100 Most Influential Africans of the year, as was her husband James Manyika.
+In December 2022, Manyika was listed by New African as one of the 100 Most Influential Africans of the year.
 In 2023, she was elected a Fellow of the Royal Society of Literature.